nobodywasishere/vhdlref/refs/concurrent_statement/compinst.md

 end STRUCT;
 ```

-The association <mark>list</mark> defines which local signals connect to which component ports.
-The association <mark>list</mark> above is __positional__, i.e. the signals are connected up in the order in which the ports were declared.
+The association list defines which local signals connect to which component ports.
+The association list above is __positional__, i.e. the signals are connected up in the order in which the ports were declared.

 The alternative is __named association__, where ports are explicitly referenced and order is not important:
 ```vhdl